I’ve seen several commercials lately for fabric spray that make me cringe.

 - Act as hormone disruptors

-- Cause asthma to develop in healthy people
+- Increase your chances of developing asthma in healthy people

 Before I knew better I sprayed it on everything stinky in my house.
 The dog’s bed, smelly shoes, moldy smelling carpets, etc.